AltspaceVR/AltspaceSDK-wiki/Setup-Guide.md

 3. Move or snap the window to right side of your monitor
  Win: <kbd>Windows</kbd> + <kbd>Right Arrow</kbd>

-  >On windows, if the window remains black, you may need to snap or resize it a couple times for an image to appear
+  >Windows: If the window remains black, you may need to snap or resize it a couple times for an image to appear

 ###Setup Coding Environment
 1. Checkout (or download and unzip) this repo to your project folder